Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 For instance, you can select from advanced themes for your storefront and tweak with tools for dropshipping as well.
 And because WooCommerce is open source, it’s incredibly flexible, but again, to use it, you’d need a lot more technical know-how.

 Pricing: As an open-source solution, you get to use WooCommerce free of charge.
 But you’d have to pay for hosting and payment gateways.
-For the above reasons, we had to feature WooCommerce as one of the Ecommerce platforms.
+For the above reasons, we had to feature WooCommerce as one of the e-commerce platforms.

 Merits: